BerkeleyHCI/PolymorphicBlocks/README.md

 Its library of components provide a high-level abstraction for circuit design while subcircuit generators automate the calculation of fine details.
 Abstract component interfaces enable these libraries to be general across applications and component vendors.

+Generates stable KiCad netlists to be routed in the KiCad PCB Editor.

 Many boards have been built with this system, from mechanical keyboard macropads, to battery-powered IoT devices, to a USB source-measure unit.
 Check out the [examples page](examples.md)!